jeffdanz/techmgmt/management.md

 HOW TO SPEAK BY PROF WINSTON
 -----------------------------------------
-- We humans only have one language processor, so focus

 #How to start a talk?
 -Don't start with a joke, start with a promise

 #Some techniques
-- Cycle on the topic to reinforce it
+- Cycle on the topic to reinforce it  (3x)
 - Build a fence around our ideas, so audiences don't confuse them with the ideas from others
 - Use verbal punctuation to help audiences re-focus
 - Ask questions to audiences